ionify/ionify/README.md

 { on: "my.ion@doma.in"
 , do:
     function confirm (ion)
-      { / This method's called for each ion    /
+      {/ This method's called for each ion    /
-      + / with an id matching "my.ion@doma.in"./
+      // with an id matching "my.ion@doma.in"./
-      + / It confirms the ion's developer...   /
+      // It confirms the ion's developer...   /

         if (ion.re.by != "a.🇬🇾.developer") return

-      ~ /...before using it/
+      ~/ before using it/
-      + {log: ion.re.is}
+      -{ log: ion.re.is }
       }
 }

-~/ Each of the following modules /
-+/ could be in a separate file   /
+~/ Each of the following modules could be in a/
-&/ fetched locally or remotely.  /
+-/ separate file fetched locally or remotely! /
 ~
 { re:
     { id: "my.ion@doma.in"